+Authorization for medical treatment for a child or other individual can only be given by the lawful guardian of the person.
 This type of letter may also be given to a specific doctor at an assisted living facility where an elderly person resides who is under the care of a legal guardian.

 If there are any treatments that are not acceptable to the legal guardian, these need to be mentioned in the letter.
 It is also recommended that the letter have an expiration date.

 If the temporary caregiver doesn’t have written permission to authorize treatment, the child may have to wait until the legal guardian returns to get proper treatment.
 If the treatment is urgent this could endanger the life of the child.

 If this information isn’t known, the letter can be addressed To Whom It May Concern.
 The purpose of the letter should be stated in the first sentence.

 Another occasion where a permission letter may be needed is if a child is traveling with friends or on a school trip where the legal guardian is not present.

 Before writing a permission letter, the legal guardian should check with their family doctor or the child’s school to find out if there are any required forms that need to be filled out and signed by the parent or legal guardian.

 The letter must contain:

 - The names and addresses of the legal guardian and the person to whom the authorization is being given

-• The names and birth dates of all children involved
+- The names and birth dates of all children involved

 - The purpose of the letter and giving medical treatment authorization

 Some medical consent forms may contain the following points, but they are not required to create a legal document:

-• The lawful guardian has no court orders that prevent him or her from conferring the power of medical authorization upon another individual.
+- The lawful guardian has no court orders that prevent him or her from conferring the power of medical authorization upon another individual.

 - The guardian may give a list of treatments such as transportation by ambulance, x-rays, medication, anesthesia or others that are allowed.

 - The letter may state the reason why the authorization is being given to someone else.

 - The letter may state that the authorization is being given freely and not under pressure, threat, or payments from any agency.

 - Any special health issues the child may have

 Below is a permission letter to take child to doctor.
 It should be written in formal business-letter style and notarized or witnessed if required.
 The original can be given to the temporary caregiver, and a copy should be kept by the legal guardian.

-Sample Permission Letter to Take Child to Doctor
+Sample Permission Letter To Take Child To Doctor

 City, State, Zip Code